filakhtov/gentoo-use-docs/sys-apps/systemd.md

 Passes the `-Dgcrypt=true` to the Meson build script.
 This flag enables support for the `allow-downgrade` mode of a DNSSEC operation for the `systemd-resolved`.
 It also enables the FSS (Forward Secure Sealing) feature of the `systemd-journald`.

 It is safe to disable the flag, unless there is a need to seal a journal or support the DNSSEC downgrading mode.

-### gnuefi
-This flag passes the `-Dgnu-efi=true` option to the Meson build script and enables compilation and installation of a `systemd-boot` - a systemd EFI boot manager.
-The `systemd-boot` can be used as a lightweight replacement for a GRUB bootloader on systems that support the UEFI.

-This flag should be enabled on UEFI systems to use the `systemd-boot` bootloader.

 ### gnutls
 Pass the `-Dgnutls=true` option to the Meson build script.
 Use the GnuTLS crypto library to enable support for DoT (DNS-over-TLS) in the `systemd-resolved` daemon.
 Takes precedence over the `openssl` flag is both are enabled.